 Usually when we exercise we stimulate our Sympathetic Nervous System – SNS.
 This is the active, adrenalin-fuelled, Fight vs. Flight response.
 The SNS responds quickly to our environment and involves high levels of energy.
 It makes us stronger, more alert and less vulnerable to danger.
 It fills the body with high levels of the hormones cortisol and norepinephrine.
 In small amounts these hormones are ok, but long term they can affect our immune system, decrease bone density and sometimes lead to muscle atrophy, mood swings, symptoms of stress and anxiety and sleep deprivation.

 The good news is that our PNS state is actually our fundamental homeostasis, our true state.
-Although we can often rarely feel this way if we are constantly in our SNS as many people are.
-Most of us exist in a chronic state of SNS - overactivation.
-We're on alert in this fight or flight state.
-We believe that this is the norm and until we experience something different, or our health deteriorates, we do little to change this.
-We are too busy, too active and very rarely switch off.
+However, we may rarely feel this way if we are constantly in our SNS, as many people are.
+Most of us exist in a chronic state of SNS – overactivation.
+We’re on high-alert in a fight or flight state.
+We believe that this is the norm and until we experience something different, or our health deteriorates, we may do little to change this.
+We are too busy, too active and rarely switch off.
 We work, play and exercise in this way.
 Even some yoga trends are feeding our SNS state.
 Intense Power Yoga or Hot Yoga classes can be SNS driven and leave little time for PNS return.
 For me, that really misses the whole point of yoga.

 How does yoga trigger the PNS?

 Through deep, regular breathing.
 Change your breath and you can instantly change how you feel both physically, mentally and emotionally.

 Ideally, we want the breath and the PNS to be upmost in our yoga practice.
 Initially, there may be some SNS activation to get us going, to lift our energy but deep, regular breathing soon brings us to our relaxed state.
 And if the breath is allowed to lead the practice, then the overall experience of yoga is a nurturing and uplifting one.